Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 9: Clear input and verify reset

 **Expected Results:**
-- Step 1: Track Schedule page loads
-- Step 2: Invalid ID is entered
-- Step 3: System attempts to retrieve visit
-- Step 4: Error message is displayed
-- Step 5: "No Visit Found" component is displayed
-- Step 6: Message explains visit was not found
-- Step 7: Invalid format is entered
-- Step 8: Format validation error is shown
-- Step 9: Input field is cleared and ready for new entry
+The Track Schedule page should load normally.
+When an invalid or non-existent visit ID is entered and submitted, the system should attempt to retrieve the visit from the database.
+Since the visit doesn't exist, an error message should be displayed.
+A "No Visit Found" component or error state UI should be displayed, providing clear visual feedback.
+The error message should be user-friendly and explain that the visit was not found, possibly suggesting the user check the visit ID.
+When an invalid format is entered (non-numeric, too short, or incorrect format), a format validation error should be shown before submission, preventing invalid requests.
+The input field should be clearable, allowing users to reset and enter a new visit ID for another attempt.

 **Actual Results:**
-- Step 1: Track Schedule page loads
-- Step 2: Invalid ID is entered
-- Step 3: System attempts to retrieve visit
-- Step 4: Error message is displayed
-- Step 5: "No Visit Found" component is displayed
-- Step 6: Message explains visit was not found
-- Step 7: Invalid format is entered
-- Step 8: Format validation error is shown
-- Step 9: Input field is cleared and ready for new entry
+Invalid visit ID handled correctly.
+Error message displayed.
+"No Visit Found" component shown.
+Format validation prevented invalid input.
+Input field cleared for new entry.
+Error handling worked as expected.

 **Status:** Passed